Billy Álvarez: Criminal Indictments

 Cruz Azul faced disaffiliation from the Mexican Football Federation as a result of Álvarez's legal issues.
 He resigned as the general manager of the co-operative and subsequently stepped down as president of the football club on 1 August 2020, after 32 years as acting president.
 Jamie Ordiales was then appointed as the co-operative's general manager and the club's president.

+After over four years as a fugitive from justice, Álvarez was arrested in Mexico City on 16 January 2025 and taken to the Penal del Altiplano federal maximum security prison.

 Personal life

 Álvarez Cuevas's daughter, Mónica Álvarez Álvarez, died of brain cancer at the age of 24 on 16 December 2010.